arkivfeber/reform/_posts/0001-01-01-astronomi.md

 ##Reversed Obelisk

-Excerpts from a letter written to Sigmund Freud by the German art historian and cultural theorist Aby Warburg (1866-1929) in 1890:
+Excerpts from a letter written to Sigmund Freud by Aby Warburg in 1890:

 First Edison wrested lightning from nature.
 Now, his student, Nicola Tesla, has invented a device that is said to receive signals from other planets.
 When looking into my crystal ball — named `The Pearl of Venus´ by my dear friend Jean Jacques Dwelshauvers [Belgian art historian and communist renowned for his extensive research on Boticelli] — I no longer see an empty space, but a blurry chaos.
 When gazing up at the Moon, it is as if someone is staring back.